10XGenomics/enclone/README.md

 ## Combining multiomic data

 Gene expression and feature barcode data can be displayed simultaneously with VDJ data.
-For example, here we see add columms for the same clonotype, showing the median number of UMIs detected for, all genes, a particular gene, and a particular antibody:
+For example, here we add columms for the same clonotype, showing the median number of UMIs detected for, all genes, a particular gene, and a particular antibody:

 <img src="img/clonotype_with_gex.png" alt="clonotype with gex" title="clonotype with gex" />